Follow us on Instagram

 The Tigers saw out the rest of the game in relatively comfortable fashion despite its physical nature.
 There were plenty of opportunities for a third goal with attempts from Ittycheria, Kelley, and first-year midfielder Kristian Kelley, but ultimately the game ended 2–0.

-One of the bright sides for the Tigers has been the play of senior defender Issa Mudashiru.
+One of the bright sides for the Tigers has been the play of Issa Mudashiru.
 The Maryland native was a second-team All-Ivy selection in 2021 before two injury riddled years.
 Mudashiru is one of the captains for the team this year and has been an integral part of the Tiger’s back line.

 “We’ve had a number of very talented players go through injuries in the past couple of seasons and at the start of this season, and Issa is someone who has been through a lot,” Barlow noted.
-“Hopefully he [Mudashiru] can stay healthy this fall as he is not only a very talented player but also an important leader.
+“Hopefully [Mudashiru] can stay healthy this fall as he is not only a very talented player but also an important leader.
 Issa and all of the defenders did a great job on Saturday keeping some talented Harvard forwards from scoring.”

 Next up for the Tigers will be two games this coming week.
 On Tuesday, the Orange and Black will host the Monmouth Hawks (4–0–5, 1–0–3 Coastal Athletic Association) in another league contest.
 Following the contest, the Tigers will travel north to Providence, Rhode Island where they will take on the Brown Bears (3–4–1, 0–1–0).